craftcms/docs/docs/.artifacts/cms/5.x/addresses.md

 | [andRelatedTo](#andrelatedto)                   | Narrows the query results to only addresses that are related to certain other elements.
 | [asArray](#asarray)                             | Causes the query to return matching addresses as arrays of data, rather than [Address](craft5:craft\elements\Address) objects.
 | [cache](#cache)                                 | Enables query cache for this Query.
+| [canonicalsOnly](#canonicalsonly)               | Narrows the query results to only canonical elements, including elements that reference another canonical element via `canonicalId` so long as they aren’t a draft.
 | [clearCachedResult](#clearcachedresult)         | Clears the [cached result](https://craftcms.com/docs/5.x/development/element-queries.html#cache).
 | [countryCode](#countrycode)                     | Narrows the query results based on the country the addresses belong to.
 | [dateCreated](#datecreated)                     | Narrows the query results based on the addresses’ creation dates.